 This programme is made up from 120 credits of taught courses and a 60-credit dissertation on an approved topic (generally one that builds upon one of the courses that you have studied with us).

-You will experience a range of teaching styles on this programme and you are expected to prepare in advance by reading the required materials and reflecting on the issues to be discussed.
-Your participation in classes will be assessed.
+You will experience a range of teaching styles on this programme and we expect you to prepare in advance by reading the required materials and reflecting on the issues to be discussed.
+We will assess your participation in classes.

-For the dissertation, you will be allocated a supervisor, who will provide guidance and support.
+For the dissertation, we will allocate you a supervisor, who will provide guidance and support.
 The purpose of the dissertation however, is to allow you to independently design and conduct an original piece of research and analysis.